cjboisvert/rightmove_scraper/README.md

-# Rightmove Scraper
+# Rightmove scraper

-This repository contains a web scraper for extracting property listings from Rightmove.
+This repository contains a Python web scraper based on Selenium for extracting property listings from Rightmove.

+The code is specifically tailored for buying properties in London, but can be easily adapted to search for other places or rental properties as well.

-# Overview
+## Overview

-This repository contains a Python script for automating property searches on Rightmove, specifically tailored for buying properties.
-For a quick start and setup instructions, please refer to the README.md file included in the repository.

-The scraper allows users to search across multiple locations simultaneously and is fully customizable based on criteria like:

-- Location
+### Benefits

+- Save time by automating property searches across multiple locations in parallel.

+- Gain access to more detailed data than Rightmove's standard filters.

+- Build a customizable and exportable database of properties for further analysis.

+### Search filters

-- Distance
+- Search radius

-- Price range
+- Max price
+- Minimum number of bedrooms
+- Maximum London zone from centre (e.g., Zone 3)

-- Number of bedrooms
+- Number of concurrent searches

-- Property type

-# Unique Features
+- (Optional) List of stations to search (if empty all stations will be searched)

+### Unique features extracted

 What sets this web scraper apart is its ability to extract detailed and granular property information that is not typically provided in bulk by Rightmove's interface.
 Key features include: